spyeadon/voice-connect/README.md

 # Voice-Connect

 Web app that allows the user to record a voice message, and attach it to an email sent with the subject line, from address, body content, and recipient of your choosing.
+Run the server using "npm run dev" in the project main directory.

 ## Technologies Used